How Our B2B SaaS Fractional CMO Service Works (And How It’s Different From A Traditional CMO)

 1. The Predictable Growth Methodology

-Over the last decade spent working with SaaS and technology companies, we’ve developed a detailed framework for helping our clients grow.
+We’ve spent more than a decade working with SaaS and technology companies and have developed a detailed framework for helping our clients grow.

 It helps us solve the number one problem that we see holding companies back: deploying a buffet of tactics without a well defined strategy.